 This course is supported by RMIT's online Learning Management System (LMS), where the teaching schedule, lecture resources and other relevant material to encourage self directed learning, will be available.

 Overview of Learning Resources

-You will have access to the Eclipse and Pinnacle treatment planning systems and the Aria and Mosaiq record and verify software.
+You will have access to the Eclipse Treatment-Planning systems and the Aria Oncology Information System.

 You will have access to the VERT training suite which simulates the treatment room including in room lasers, a treatment couch and a virtual linear accelerator.